theprototypes/manuscript/docs/source/introduction.md

 The mix of experts that a unit requires depends on its strategy.
 Herein, strategy

-> "... involves a clear set of choices that define what the firm is going to do and what it’s not going to do"[^vermeulen]
+> _... involves a clear set of choices that define what the firm is going to do and what it’s not going to do_[^vermeulen]

 Vermeulen's article notes that